Boebert in call refuses to apologize for anti-Muslim remarks

+1 of2 FILE - Rep. Lauren Boebert, R-Colo., speaks at a news conference held by members of the House Freedom Caucus on Capitol Hill in Washington, on July 29, 2021.
+Boebert has spoken by phone with Rep. Ilhan Omar, D-Minn., just days after likening her to a bomb-carrying terrorist.
+By both lawmakers' accounts, the call Monday did not go well.
+Andrew Harnik/AP Show More Show Less

-1 of2 FILE - In this April 20, 2021, file photo Rep. Ilhan Omar, D-Minn., speaks in Brooklyn Center, Minn., during a news conference at the site of the fatal shooting of Daunte Wright by a police officer during a traffic stop.
-Colorado Republican Rep. Lauren Boebert apologized Friday, Nov.
-26, for using anti-Muslim language in describing a recent encounter she had with Omar.
-In her apology, Boebert didn't address Omar's criticism that Boebert made up her story about the encounter at the U.S. Capitol.
+2 of2 FILE - In this April 20, 2021, photo, Rep. Ilhan Omar, D-Minn., speaks in Brooklyn Center, Minn., during a news conference at the site of the fatal shooting of Daunte Wright by a police officer during a traffic stop.
+Rep. Lauren Boebert, R-Colo., has spoken by phone with Omar just days after likening the Minnesota Democrat to a bomb-carrying terrorist.
+By both lawmakers' accounts, the call Monday did not go well.
 Morry Gash/AP Show More Show Less

-2 of2 FILE - Rep. Lauren Boebert, R-Colo., speaks at a news conference held by members of the House Freedom Caucus on Capitol Hill in Washington, July 29, 2021.
-Colorado Republican Rep. Lauren Boebert apologized Friday for using anti-Muslim language in describing a recent encounter she had with Democratic Rep. Ilhan Omar of Minnesota.
-Andrew Harnik/AP Show More Show Less

-WASHINGTON (AP) — Days after firebrand conservative Rep. Lauren Boebert of Colorado was harshly criticized for making anti-Muslim comments about Rep. Ilhan Omar, a Minnesota Democrat whom she likened to a bomb-carrying terrorist, the two spoke by phone Monday.
+WASHINGTON (AP) — Days after firebrand conservative Rep. Lauren Boebert of Colorado was harshly criticized for making anti-Muslim comments about Rep. Ilhan Omar, a Minnesota Democrat whom she likened to a bomb-carrying terrorist, the two spoke by phone.

 By both lawmakers' accounts, it did not go well.